-Formal Satisfactory Progress Evaluations in both attendance and academics will occur when cosmetology students reach 450, 900, and 1250 actual hours, when a esthetics student reaches 300 actual hours, and nail care students reach 200 actual hours.
+Formal Satisfactory Progress Evaluations in both attendance and academics will occur when cosmetology and barbering students reach 450, 900, and 1250 actual hours.
 At least one evaluation will occur prior to the midpoint of the academic year.

 The following grading system is used to evaluate a student's academic ability: